Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/01-user_managed_mode/README.md

 ### Let’s get started

-Launch Vitis 2025.1, select **open_workspace**, and navigate to the `Vitis-Tutorials/Embedded_Software/Feature_Tutorials/01-user_managed_mode` directory
+Launch Vitis 2025.2, select **open_workspace**, and navigate to the `Vitis-Tutorials/Embedded_Software/Feature_Tutorials/01-user_managed_mode` directory.
+The workspace will load in the 'User Maged Mode' view.

-Select the **Open Explorer View**

 ![](./images/user_managed_mode.PNG)

 ### Generating Build Configuration

 In this use case, we shall be using the Python script introduced in the *04-vitis_scripting_flows* to build a workspace and with a simple Hello World application template.
-However, users can also utilize the Python script `logs/workspace_journal.py` that gets generated for every Vitis Unified IDE workspace.
-Make sure you have copied the **unified_workspace.py** python file to your workspace.
+Therefore firstly, you will want to copy the `unified_workspace.py` and `create_xsa.tcl` files to your *01-user_managed_mode* workspace.However, users can also utilize the Python script `logs/workspace_journal.py` that gets generated for every Vitis Unified IDE workspace.
+Make sure you have already executed the **create_xsa.tcl** to create the hardware design.

 On the left hand side you should see the **User Managed Mode View**.
-If the **User Managed Mode View** is not there then select the three dots in the explorer view and select **folders** which will load the **User Managed Mode View**.
+If the **User Managed Mode View** is not there then select the three dots in the explorer view and select **User Managed** which will load the **User Managed Mode View**.

 ![](./images/three_dots.png)